cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ```

 This means there's always exactly one `set` instruction assigning a value to the program parameter, making the
 purpose of the mlog variable in the compiled code clearer.

 Unlike other types of variables, program parameters are never optimized away from the code.
 Only when the program
 parameter is not used at all in the program, it may be removed by the Dead Code optimization.

+> [!NOTE]
+> Correct execution of the program is only guaranteed if the value assigned to the program parameter in the compiled code is constant.
+When assigning a non-constant value (for example `@links`) to a program parameter, or when the value of the parameter may be read before being initialized, the behavior of the resulting code is generally undefined.

 # External memory